 Activision Blizzard HR executive left company in January

 Jesse Meschuk, SVP and senior people officer at Activision Blizzard, has left the company.
-The departure was confirmed by the company to Bloomberg, with Axios reporting Meschuk left his position as head of HR in January.
+The departure was confirmed by the company to Bloomberg (opens in new tab), with Axios (opens in new tab) reporting Meschuk left his position as head of HR in January.
 No further information was given on the departure.
 Meschuk has also deleted his Twitter account.

 More high profile departures at Blizzard